Mebeverine: Adverse effects

+Pharmacology

 Mechanism of action

-Mebeverine is an anticholinergic but its mechanism of action is not known; it appears to work directly on smooth muscle within the gastrointestinal tract and may have an anaesthetic effect, may affect calcium channels, and may affect muscarinic receptors.
+Mebeverine is an antispasmodic but its mechanism of action is not known; it appears to work directly on smooth muscle within the gastrointestinal tract and may have an anaesthetic effect, may affect calcium channels, and may affect muscarinic receptors.

+Pharmacokinetics

 It is metabolized mostly by esterases, and almost completely.
 The metabolites are excreted in urine.

 Mebeverine exists in two enantiomeric forms.
 The commercially available product is a racemic mixture of them.
 A study in rats indicates that the two have different pharmacokinetic profiles.

+The drug contains the psychoactive drugs moiety such as para-methoxy-N-ethylamphetamine (PMEA) and para-methoxyamphetamine (PMA) within its chemical structure and can form these drugs as minor active metabolites.
+This can result in false positives for "ecstasy" on drug tests.

 History

 It is a second generation papaverine analog, and was first synthesized around the same time as verapamil.

 It was first registered in 1965.

 Availability

 Mebeverine is a generic drug and is available internationally under many brand names, such as Duspatalin as sold by Abbott or Mave and Mave SR by Opsonin Pharma.